 Is Ketosis Dangerous?
 Is Ketosis Safe?

-The dangers of ketosis is tricky.
+The dangers of ketosis are tricky.
 Every person is different and some people respond well to a keto diet and ketosis.
 However, others feel the side effects are too strong.
 Medical conditions and medications can also play a part in whether ketosis is dangerous or not.

 Testing Blood Ketone Levels

 According to MedlinePlus, you’ll use ketone sticks to check to see if your ketone levels are within acceptable levels.
 If your ketone levels are low, your body isn’t in ketosis.
-If your ketone levels are high, you may be experiencing symptoms of ketoacidosis.

 What are Ketosis Side Effects?

 As NCBI reports, the side effects of ketosis are relative to individuals.
 However, some of the most noticeable side effects include:

 As NCBI claims, one of the rarely talked about side effects of ketosis is bad breath, also known as keto breath.
 The three ketones responsible are acetone, beta-hydroxybutyrate and acetoacetate.
 This is a good indicator that your body is in ketosis.